yunpengn/CS2103T/software_engineering_complete.md

 In a large software engineering project, design should be done at multiple levels.
 This can be done in a top-down manner, bottom-up manner or a mix.

 Apart from an overall design, sometimes **agile design** is also important but it is different in the following ways: agile designs are emergent, they're not defined up front.
-Although you will often do some initial architectural modeling at the very beginning of a project, this will be just enough to get your team going.
+Although you will often do some initial architectural modeling at the very beginning of a project, that will be just barely enough to get your team going.

 ### Design principles